 Your credit score is the most important part of your financial life.
-In this economic climate your credit rating matters more than ever.
-Lenders look at it when you apply for a loan, credit card, mortgage or other type of credit.
-What they are doing is looking at how credit worthy you are.
+In this economic climate, your credit rating matters more than ever.
+Lenders look at it when you apply for a loan, credit card, mortgage, or other types of credit.
+What they are doing is looking at how creditworthy you are.

 How Is a Credit Score Calculated?

-Payment History (35%) – The biggest factor in your credit score is your payment history.
+The biggest factor in your credit score is your payment history.
 It composes 35% of your total score.
 The payment history factor is looking to see if you have paid your bills on time in the past.
-And, it indicates whether you are currently behind in any of your bills or not.
-Some late payments, such as mortgage lates, have more of an impact on your credit score.
-Your mortgage is a major rpriority to keep current.
-Payment history is the biggest factor for how a credit score is calculated.
+And, it indicates whether you are currently behind on any of your bills or not.
+Some late payments, such as mortgage late payments, have more of an impact on your credit score.
+Your mortgage is a major priority to keep current.
+Payment history is the biggest factor in how a credit score is calculated.
 Therefore, it should be the biggest priority to not have late payments or past due accounts.

 To build a good credit score or to more positively impact the score that you have, it’s important to understand how is a credit score calculated.
 For more details watch our brief video above.

 If you feel you need professional help with your credit score visit our Credit Repair Page or Book a Phone Appointment to speak with us directly.
 We’ll assess your situation and explain how our professional credit restoration services work.

 Please Note- Appointment Calendar is Set for Eastern Standard Time